imfatant/test/README.md

     If you find that you need to build them from scratch yourself, do not be intimidated - this is not too difficult.
 Plus it means you'll be able to build your own customized ArduPilot software.

     Compiling them on the BBBlue itself is an option, but takes an absolute age.
-Patrick explains the process for the BBBMINI (based on a BeagleBone Black) here: https://github.com/mirkix/BBBMINI/blob/master/doc/software/software.md.
+Patrick Poirier explains the process for the BBBMINI (based on a BeagleBone Black) here: https://github.com/mirkix/BBBMINI/blob/master/doc/software/software.md.
 Fortunately, he also provides instructions to cross-compile them on a relatively powerful desktop x64 PC in Ubuntu, which is much, much faster.
 Here, I will run through the process of cross-compiling them in Arch Linux (which happens to be God's Own Linux Distro):

         sudo pacman -Syu
         gpg --recv-keys 79BE3E4300411886 38DBBDC86092693E 79C43DFBF1CF2187